 Support for GPS, GLONASS, Galileo, QZSS, and BeiDou (new this year) location services is included in the iPhone 12 Pro and Pro Max.

 NFC with reader mode is included, and there's a background tag feature that allows the iPhone models to scan NFC tags without the need to open an app first.

 The iPhone 12 Pro and Pro Max start with 128GB of storage, with 256GB and 512GB available as upgrade options.

 The iPhone 12 and 12 Pro models have a built-in magnetic ring that is designed to work with a MagSafe charger and other magnetic accessories.

 The MagSafe charger snaps right onto the back of the iPhone 12 and charges at 15W, up from the maximum 7.5W wireless charging available with Qi-based chargers.
 The charger is compatible with older iPhones, but is primarily designed to work with the new iPhone models.

-Other magnetic accessories are compatible with the magnetic ring, including cases, snap-on wallets, and more, with third-party companies also able to make accessories for the iPhone 12 lineup.
+Other magnetic accessories are compatible with the magnetic ring, including cases, sleeves, snap-on wallets, and more, with third-party companies also able to make accessories for the iPhone 12 lineup.
 For more on MagSafe, make sure to check out our MagSafe guide.

 No Power Adapter